 Professional development and career services are an integral part of the MSA experience, including assistance with resume writing, interview and presentation skills, and professional networking.
 All career services are staffed and coordinated by the Institute and provided exclusively to MSA students.
 Dozens of employers visit the Institute each semester with the sole purpose of interviewing our students.
 Most job interviews are conducted on campus and arranged with the assistance of the Institute.

 If becoming a data scientist is your aspiration, let your choice of where to study be a data-driven decision.
-The Institute was founded on a principle of transparency in providing prospective applicants with relevant data on student employment outcomes.
+The Institute was founded on a principle of transparency in providing prospective applicants with relevant data on student outcomes.
 We believe in letting the numbers speak for themselves.
-The MSA annual employment report is exhaustive, spanning a dozen pages and detailing many facets of job placement.
-It is not a sample survey, but instead a complete and carefully curated census of placement results.
-It is published promptly upon graduation each year (typically by May 15th).
+The employment report is a complete and carefully curated census of our annual placement results.
+It is published promptly upon graduation each year.
 We invite you to download the employment report and to inquire with any questions you may have about it.

 MSA EMPLOYMENT OUTCOMES